Learning Outcomes

 SQE1 Syllabus

-For SQE1, you are required to understand the rules governing alterations and amendments to wills, and the use and effect of codicils.
-As you revise this topic, focus on:
+For SQE1, you are required to understand the rules governing alterations and amendments to wills, and the use and effect of codicils, with a focus on the following syllabus points:

 - the formal requirements for valid amendments and codicils under the Wills Act 1837